Striving for excellence..... Learning for life

 We would also like to introduce you to a new industry backed website for parents which aims to provide a good understanding of issues affecting children today.
 Take a look here:

-Each year, countries around the world celebrate Safer Internet Day.This year's event takes place on Tuesday 10th February with the theme "Lets create a better internet together".
+Each year, countries around the world celebrate Safer Internet Day.This year's event takes place on Tuesday 5th February with the theme "Together for a better internet".

 Computers are everywhere.
 No matter where we go, there is no escaping their reach.
 Children are growing up in a world where these devices are common in our everyday lives.
 In fact they are becoming more and more common every day as new technologies and software becomes easily available.
 Unlike many adults, children are not fazed by computers and smart devices and accept them as part of their way of life.